-The HPJava language has quite acceptable performance on scientific and engineering (matrix) algorithms, which play very important roles in high-performance grid-enabled applications such as "search engines" and "parameter searching".
-Moreover, the most interesting Grid problem where HPJava is adoptable is "coordinating" the execution and information flow between multiple "web services" where each web service has WSDL style interface and some high level information describing capabilities.
-It can even help parallel computing by specifying compiler hints.
-In the near future, HPJava will be mainly used as a middleware to support "complexity scripts" in the project, called "BioComplexity Grid Environment" at Indiana University.

-Thus, we believe that the success of HPJava would make our HPspmd Programming Model a promising candidate for constructing high-performance grid-enabled applications and components.
+The HPJava language has quite acceptable performance on scientific and engineering algorithms, which also play important roles in grid-enabled applications-from search engines to "parameter searching".
+Another interesting Grid problem where HPJava may have a role is coordinating the execution and information flow between multiple Web services, where each Web service has a WSDL style interface.
+For example we plan to use HPJava as middleware in the project called "BioComplexity Grid Environments" [4] at Indiana University.
+So we believe HPJava and the HPspmd Programming Model are promising candidates for constructing high-performance grid-enabled applications and components.